RMIT Award for Research Impact - ECR (in the categories of Technology, Design, or Enterprise)

 - Sources to corroborate the impact — list sources that will provide evidence of the research impact.

-Nominees should be aware that the Awards Panel will use information in ResearchMaster to validate evidence provided in nominations.
+Nominees should be aware that the Awards Panel will use information in ResearchMaster to validate research outputs provided in nominations.
+Please ensure that all reportable research output information is submitted via online form which can be found here.

 Value of the award